MicrosoftDocs/microsoft-365-docs/microsoft-365/business/access-resources.md

 The steps are also summarized in the following sections.

 > [!IMPORTANT]
-> This procedure is only for OAuth and NTLM and Kerberos is not supported.
+> This procedure is only applicable to OAuth and NTLM.
+Kerberos is not supported.

 ## Run Azure AD Connect